DrTomasAragon/obsidian/README.md

 - Calendar
 - Dataview
 - Tasks
 ## Installation and setup
 1. Clone or download this Github repository from https://github.com/DrTomasAragon/obsidian.
 On your computer, a repository is just a folder.
 2. Download and install Obsidian app from https://obsidian.md.
 3. Go to Settings > Community Plugins > Browse
 	1. Install and Enable `Calendar`, `Dataview`, and `Tasks` plugins
-4. From Obsidian app, select "Open folder as vault"
+4. From Obsidian app, select "Open folder as vault" That's it!
+You are good to go!
 ## Getting started
 Go ahead and edit the files.
-I put an asterisk `(*)` below next to selections you will need to use for this vault.
+I put an asterisk `(*)` below next to selections you may need to use for this vault.
 ### Bottom-left side
 To install Community Plugins, select "Settings" (3).